wimsio/wimscardano/White Paper.md

 Please read the following notice carefully before proceeding to read this Whitepaper issued by Women In Move Solutions (Pty) Ltd, a company incorporated and existing under the laws of South Africa (hereinafter referred to as the "Distributor").
 This notice applies to all persons who read this document.
 Please note that this notice may be altered or updated.

 The Whitepaper does not constitute any relations between you (hereinafter referred to as "you" or "Holder") and the Distributor.
 Women In Move Solutions will be referred to as WIMS.
-Acquiring WIMT / WIM tokens/coins or participating in WIMS business activities constitutes acceptance of WIMS Terms and Conditions (hereinafter referred to as "T&C").
+Acquiring $WIMT  / WIM tokens/coins or participating in WIMS business activities constitutes acceptance of WIMS Terms and Conditions (hereinafter referred to as "T&C").
 The T&C are published at [https://www.wims.io/termsandconditions.txt](https://www.wims.io/termsandconditions.txt).

 ## Regulatory Compliance